Vulvar Cancer: Surgery

 the graft or flap.
 Other side effects can include the following:

-some padding of vulvar tissue is now missing.
+is because some padding of vulvar tissue is now missing.

 Wound infection.
 The location and type of surgery increases the risk for wound infection.
 If you have